johnpolacek/chicagotechevents.com/README.md

 **--W--I--P--**

 - Add Sponsorships
-	- Testing
-		- write create ad test
-		- var to switch live or test
-	- Stripe Checkout
+	- Show Sponsor on Email
+		- Check image by using a temp valid sponsor with docqet S3 image

-- Add Featured Event
+		- Add test for email with active/inactive sponsor
-	- Appears at top of feed
+	- Filter out Sponsorship Week availability when booked

 - Create JSON and RSS feed
 	- https://www.gatsbyjs.org/packages/gatsby-plugin-feed-generator/
 - Autopublish blog (14 Tech Events in Chicago the week of 7/14/2019)